rasmusfl0e/postpwn/README.md

 Changes

 * Drop `name` argument from plugin creation.
-* `init` is renamed `onInit` and also receives a second argument `data`.
+* `init` renamed to `onInit`.
 Initiated elements are not automatically removed from the pool of controlled elements.
+* Controlled elements are marked with a `_postpwned` property.

+Features

+* Added support for individually set `threshold` on elements via `data-threshold` attributes.
-* Added `onVisible` and `onHidden` config options.
+* Added `onVisible` and `onHidden` callbacks to plugin config.

 ### 2.0.0